Kelly Clarkson's been dreaming of another moment like this for a long time.

 But Clarkson's history-making ways don't stop there.
 "My Life" also makes Clarkson the first Idol contestant to score a second solo No. 1.

 Her first came shortly after she won the inaugural Idol, with "A Moment Like This."
-Her hugely popular 2005 hit "Since U Been Gone" only made it to No. 2.
+Ever her hugely popular 2005 hit "Since U Been Gone" only made it to No. 2.

 Clarkson was powered by massive digital sales.
 In its debut week, "My Life" sold nearly 280,000 downloads to top the Digital Tracks chart.
 She undoubtedly hopes this is a return to form after the My December debacle.

-Her new album, All I Ever Wanted, will be released on March 17.
+Her new album, All I Ever Wanted, releases on March 17.

 Meanwhile, U2 managed to get a "Boot" in the door.
 The superstar rockers scored the week's biggest bow as "Get on Your Boots" debuted at No. 37.
 The band, which has just been tapped to play the Grammys, drops its latest album, No Line on the Horizon, on March 3.